-All of the accounts payable are expected to be settled or recognised as income within one year.
+All of the accounts payable are expected to be settled within one year.

-13 Deferred grant income
+14 Deferred grant income

 These amounts represent contributions received from third parties against future expenditure of the Company.
 The deployment of such contributions is restricted to specific uses and will be recognised as income in the period to which the restricted expenditure relates.